shellphish/ictf-website/archive/iCTF_2023/origianl_index.md

 Each team also has to attempt to compromise the other teams' services.
 Since all the teams have access to an identical copy of the virtual host containing the vulnerable services, each team has to find vulnerabilities in their copy of the hosts and possibly fix the vulnerabilities without disrupting the services.
 At the same time, the teams have to leverage their knowledge about the vulnerabilities they found to compromise the servers run by other teams.
-Compromising a service allows a team to bypass the service's security mechanisms and to "capture the flag" associated with the service (a flag is just a string of characters, such as "Y0u F0und Th3 Fl4g".)
+Compromising a service allows a team to bypass the service's security mechanisms and to "capture the flag" associated with the service.
 These flags are then presented to the organizers as "proof of compromise" to receive "attack" points.
 The teams also receive "defense" points if they can keep their services functional and uncompromised.
 At the end of the competition, the team with the most points wins.